 Was

 Man more aquatic in the past?
-Bentham e-book

 Thinking about origins needs original thinking.

-general interests concern trying to understand the very peculiar human being,
+Trying to understand the very peculiar human

-language, of consciousness and of religiosity.
+of consciousness and of

-the principle of natural selection too far, or applying it inappropriately, may
+or applying it inappropriately, may

 lead to simplicism and just-so stories.

-for a process which is quite comparable to the current scientific process,
+I opt for a process which is quite

-which enables free information exchange, whereby information is being
+exchange, whereby information is being replicated by an underlying ‘metabolism’

 constraints that this information also needs to take care of its own